MarcoHassan/ETH-Smart-Contract/README.md

 web3 = Web3(Web3.HTTPProvider("http://127.0.0.1:8080"))
 ```

-#### Extract your private key

-To interact with Rinkeby node and authorize transactions it is necessary to authentificate through the usage of account private keys.
+Once we are connected to the Ethereum blockchain node it is possible to interact with it through the web3 API.

+We extract first the private keys of the two accounts in order to authentificate and interact with the Rinkeby node and authorize transactions.

 _________________________________
 [Source decrypt your private key](https://web3py.readthedocs.io/en/stable/web3.eth.account.html)
 ________________________________

-In order to do that we decided to extract the ```.json``` file containing the informations regarding the private keys of the account of interest through the following method

 ```
 with open('~/.ethereum/rinkeby/keystore/<Account encrypted key; i.e. UTC--2019-03-30T11-11-56.210678255Z--903935ee0a8ed552d50523ebf465a8025c75c4cb>') as keyfile:
     encrypted_key = keyfile.read()
     private_key_account1 = w3.eth.account.decrypt(encrypted_key, 'YOUR ACCOUNT PSSWD')
 ```

+#### Python Script 1 - ETH Conditional Transfer Contracts

+**continue tomorrow...**

 #### Transfer of ETH coins